gvwilson/sdxjs/gloss/index.md

 <dd class="glossary">A status report or error message written to a file as a program runs.</dd>
 <dt id="loop_body" class="glossary">loop body</dt>
 <dd class="glossary">The statement or statements executed by a loop.</dd>
-<dt id="loosely_coupled" class="glossary">loosely coupled</dt>
-<dd class="glossary">Components in a software system are said to be loosely coupled if they are relatively independent of one another, i.e., if any one of them can be changed or replaced without others having to be altered as well.</dd>
 <dt id="lru_cache" class="glossary">Least Recently Used cache (LRU cache)</dt>
 <dd class="glossary">A <g key="cache">cache</g> that discards items that have not been used recently in order to limit memory requirements.</dd>
 <dt id="macro" class="glossary">macro</dt>